Keith Reemtsma: Early life and education

 Keith Reemtsma was born in Madera, California, on 5 December 1925, to the Presbyterian minister and missionary Henry and Pauline Reemtsma.
-He had one older sister, Carol, and from 1938 was raised on a Navajo reservation in Arizona when he attended a one-room school house which taught only to eighth grade.
+He had one older sister, and from 1938 was raised on a Navajo reservation in Arizona when he attended a one-room school house which taught only to eighth grade.

 As he progressed in his education, Reemtsma moved from schools in Oklahoma to a Presbyterian boarding school in Mount Pleasant, Utah, where he met his first wife to be, Ann Pierce.
 He attended Idaho State College as part of the United States Navy V-12 programme, where the federal government funded studies to participating colleges.
 Here, wearing Navy uniform was mandatory and he would have had to participate in strenuous exercise.
 He completed his pre-medical studies and graduated in 1945.

 Reemtsma subsequently attended the University of Pennsylvania School of Medicine, graduating in 1949, and was inducted into the Phi Chi medical fraternity.

 Early surgical training

 Reemtsma trained under paediatric surgeon C. Everett Koop who encouraged him to go to Columbia-Presbyterian Medical Center (CPMC) (now called NewYork–Presbyterian / Columbia University Medical Center or, simply NYP/Columbia) for his surgical residency, under paediatric thoracic surgeon, George Humphreys.

-Following his internship, his early surgical career was interrupted by the Korean War, where he served as a Navy doctor with the United States Marine Corps with surgeon Frank Spencer as part of US Navy Surgical Team, Far East Command.
+Following his internship, his early surgical career was interrupted by the Korean War, where he served as a Navy doctor with the United States Marine Corps as part of US Navy Surgical Team, Far East Command.

 Returning to New York in 1954, he then completed his residency at CPMC in 1957, following which he moved south to Tulane University.
-Here, under Oscar Creech, Reemtsma was recruited to help build a cardiac surgery service.
+Here, Reemtsma was recruited to help build a cardiac surgery service.
 However, he turned his attention toward renal transplantation and cross-species chimpanzee-to-human kidney transplants instead.